Existence of unbiased resilient estimators in discrete quantum systems

 \subsection{Quantum}

-We extend the previous results to determine when computing QBhB gives more information about the estimation problem.
+We extend the previous results to determine how the maximal degree --that gives nontrivial information-- of the QBhB is limited by the dimension of quantum system.
+The consequences of finite-dimensional systems in parameter estimation have also been studied Ref.~\cite{gebhart2024fundamental,candeloro2024dimension}.
 In quantum estimation theory the measurement is a POVM $\{\Pi_{i}\}$, where $i$ are the possible outcomes, each one with probability $P_{\theta}(i)=\operatorname{Tr}(\Pi_{i}\rho_\theta)$.
 The classical processing of the measurement outcomes is accounted by the estimator $\Tilde{\Theta}(x)$ that associates an estimate $\Tilde{\Theta}(i)$ to the outcome $i$.
 Every estimate $\Tilde{\Theta}(i)$ has a probability given by $P_{\theta}(i)$.
-Both tasks, measurement, and classical processing, can be treated simultaneously as a hermitian operator $\hat{\Theta}=\sum_i \Tilde{\Theta}(i)\Pi_i $ \cite{meyer2023quantum}.
+From now on we are going to consider projective value measurement (PVM).
+These measurements are optimal in the sense that they saturate the CRB, i.e. there is always a projective measurement that satisfies $F_C=F_Q$.
+This measurement consists in projecting onto the eigenvectors of $L$.
+Analogously, it does always exist a projective measurement that saturates BhB~\cite{Gessner}.
+We note that since we are considering PVM's the number of outcomes coincides with the dimension of the Hilbert space.
+Both tasks, measurement, and classical processing, can be treated simultaneously as a hermitian operator $\hat{\Theta}=\sum_i \Tilde{\Theta}(i)\Pi_i $~\cite{meyer2023quantum}.
 The conditions of Eq. \eqref{condiciones} are now written in terms of the operator $\hat{\Theta}$ as

 where again We rewrite these conditions as